 Details are published in the official publication (in German) BBl 2020 5972 - Ausnahmen von den Bestimmungen über die Pilotenberechtigungen, den Flugbetrieb und den Unterhalt für das neu zertifizierte, elektrisch angetriebene Luftfahrzeug Pipistrel Virus SW 128, Velis Electro (admin.ch).

 Please note that the Swiss decision is only applicable to the HB-registered PVS SW 128 aircraft operated by any individual or legal person/organisation(s), which are under the responsibility/oversight of the FOCA.

 The exemption covers so far the use of those aircraft in NCO operations under VFR rules only.
 This will allow to gain experience to share between EASA and Member States and to prepare for the next step(s) if needed.

 The goal includes the entry of all the aspects of the electrical powered aviation into force of the EU regulation for electric aircraft.

 In case of incidents or accidents with electrically powered aircraft, some important differences from other aircraft must be taken into account.

-Electrically powered aircraft are equipped with rescue cards to support the tasks of first responders such as fire brigades, EMS or police officers.
-These rescue cards are available on the FOCA website under the Swiss Aircraft Register and can be found by searching with the HB-registrations of the individual aircraft.
+Electrically powered aircraft are usually equipped with rescue cards to support the tasks of first responders such as fire brigades, EMS or police officers.
+As long as these rescue cards are available they can be found on the FOCA website under the Swiss Aircraft Register and can be downloaded by searching with the HB-registrations of the individual aircraft.